bids-standard/bids-website/docs/blog/posts/2021-02-04-steering-group-minutes.md

 -   BEP status
 -   Most people are receptive to the BEP
--   There was a preprint released that is related to the BEP effort -BEP leads reached out and received good feedback from the authors -The preprint was a bit more high-level, but is compatible with the BEP -Preprint focused on how to report Eye Tracking in a paper rather than how to organize and share the data
+-   There was a preprint released that is related to the BEP effort
+    -   BEP leads reached out and received good feedback from the authors
+    -   The preprint was a bit more high-level, but is compatible with the BEP
+    -   Preprint focused on how to report Eye Tracking in a paper rather than how to organize and share the data
 -   The community is sharing data
 -   BEP does have a constrained scope with a clear goal
 -   Core aspect: position of the area and recording that along with the stimuli map
 -   BIDS is an interoperable standard
 -   Community focused to wrap BEP into BIDS
--   Some colleagues have had trouble getting over the Brain Imaging part of BIDS -Could be an impediment to adoption
+-   Some colleagues have had trouble getting over the Brain Imaging part of BIDS
+    -   Could be an impediment to adoption
 -   BIDS is a practical implementation, would rather be in BIDS
 -   Eye Tracking with EEG, MEG, and/or MRI is becoming more common
 -   We can use the existing infrastructure to continue unlocking multimodal studies